 Period houses are valued higher on the market when original features are intact simply because they look right.
-It wasn’t always that way however but since the mid 1990’s wooden sash windows have been undergoing a major revival and due to environmental pressures a bit of a rethink.
-State of the art box sash windows now overtake ‘modern’ plastic windows providing higher insulation values this mainly due to a new type of double glazing and the fact that wood is inherently a warmer substance than plastic.
+It wasn’t always that way but since the mid 1990’s wooden sash windows have been undergoing a major revival and due to environmental pressures a bit of a rethink.
+State of the art box sash windows now overtake ‘modern’ plastic window installations in certain areas providing higher insulation values via wooden framing anda new type of double glazing.

 We consider each sash window project a chance to show off our honed skills.
 From Transport For London’s Victoria HQ to various country piles and from the RAF Club Mayfair’s 20 foot tall sash windows to Holland Park’s Debenham House with Dulwich Estate properties and a wealth of charming period housing stock in London, and the Home Counties in between.

 …and so were replaced with high performance timber sash windows.

 It’s worth mentioning that wooden sash window refurbishment covers an aspect defined as ‘part renewal’ in Building Control speak and no PartL rules apply, so unless a window has been thoroughly neglected most box frames (sub-frames) are usually in fair to good order.
 Renewing a good box frame can be an issue with structural and cosmetic remedial works.
 The sliding sashes within existing frames are invariably worn out though and wouldn’t accommodate sealed unit double glazing anyway so they are normally renewed and when fitted to a refurbished box frame you now have a sash window set that looks new.
 There is information aplenty on this website to guide you; from the type of timber you should be using to Building Regulations to the trade terms explained in our PDF guide on the homepage.